 Aborting a shell script on any command fails

 By utilizing Bash scripts, we can have access to a powerful programming language.
 Writing such scripts is an efficient way to run several commands one after the other.
-Even if one command fails, the others will still be executed.
+However, by default, even if one command fails, the others will still be executed, which can lead to unexpected behavior or data corruption.

-We’ll learn how we can add some safeguards so that these errors don't happen.
-The example code has been tested in Bash.
-They should also work for other POSIX-compatible shell environments.
+We'll learn how we can add some safeguards so that these errors don't happen.
+The example code has been tested in Bash and should also work for other POSIX-compatible shell environments.

 The Problem